mathwhiz1212/proxmox-notes/Hardware.md

 - HP (i7-4770, 16GB DDR3 (2x8GB, already at max capacity))
 - Custom (AMD FX Series CPU, 8GB DDR3 (2x4GB))

-The HPs are the nodes, the AMD FX PC is the Proxmox Backup Server and will be the voting device once I remove the Raspberry Pi, and add the PBS server as a Corosync QDevice.
+The HPs are the nodes, The AMD FX PC is the Proxmox Backup Server and will be the voting device once I remove the Raspberry Pi, and add the PBS server as a Corosync QDevice.